 Below are some common use cases that an AI receptionist supports during first contact:

-- Missed-call lead capture that logs the caller’s name, reason for calling, and urgency instead of routing to voicemail
+- Missed-call lead capture that logs the caller’s name, reason for calling, and urgency instead of routing calls to voicemail

 - Spam and vendor filtering to screen robocalls and solicitors before they reach your team